 - Use your pizza cutter to cut long strips (like a tootsie roll), then cut into 1 inch pieces.
 Roll caramels in wax paper to prevent from sticking together.

-What’s your favorite treat that’s had successful Real Food makeover?
+What's your favorite sweet treat that's had a successful Real Food makeover?

 Do you think I could replace the dairy with coconut milk and ghee?